Whoever said, “If it sounds too good to be true, it probably is,” wasn’t familiar with a Series LLC business structure, or SLLC.

 Presently, there are about 15,000 words, about 50 pages and over 600 subsections in the Texas state statutes which govern LLC’s and SLLC’s.
 No one can quantify or apply all the associated rules and regulations now in place with federal, out-of-state and foreign agencies. (e.g., Canada doesn’t even recognize such a legal entity, but Canadians can participate in U.S. SLLC’s.)

 Yes, the fundamentals are simple, safe and flexible.
 No, they aren’t “idiot-proof”.
-Then again, any idiot can avoid any pitfalls:
+Then again, any reasonably smart business owner can avoid any pitfalls: